-A giant piece of outdoor theatre coming to Halifax and Southwark
+A giant piece of outdoor theatre in Halifax and Southwark

 A dramatic collaboration with England's largest disabled-learning theatre company